 Postgraduate loans from Student Finance England

-The UK Government provides postgraduate loans of up to £10,280, which are paid directly to you to help you pay for your tuition fees and living costs.
+The UK Government provides postgraduate loans of up to £10,609 for the 2018/19 academic year.
+The loan is paid directly to you to help you pay for your tuition fees and living costs.
 Unlike undergraduate funding, household income is not taken in to consideration.
-If you are studying over two or more academic years, you’ll get half of your loan in your first year and the rest in your second year.
+If you are studying over two or more academic years, your loan will be divided paid over the duration of your studies

 You may be eligible for this loan if you:

 - are under 60 on the first day of the first academic year of your course

 - are a UK national and normally live in England, and have lived in the UK or Islands for three years before starting your course or;